Entretien des hoyas

 Hoya callistophylla

-Its name comes from the Latin words kallisto and phylum , meaning “the most beautiful leaves”.
-As its name suggests, its foliage decorated with veins is magnificent.
+Its name comes from the Latin words kallisto and phylum , which mean "most beautiful leaves."
+As its name suggests, its foliage is adorned with veins and is magnificent.
 This hoya has evolved to retain water in its leathery leaves.
 Its flowers are red and yellow with a cream center.

 Hoya pubicalyx

 Hoya pubicalyx is a very easy species to grow and is a perfect choice for beginners.
-Its flowers can vary from black to white, pink and purple depending on the hybrid.
+Its flowers can range from black to white, pink, and purple depending on the hybrid.
 It offers one of the fastest growing hoyas.

 Varieties: Hoya pubicalyx "Black Dragon" , Hoya pubicalyx "White Dragon" , Hoya pubicalyx "Royal Hawaiian" purple